choshun/sequence-old/README.md

 7. $ mongod
 8. Go to  http://localhost:3000

-raw json of time signatures, and things to do.
+example json of time signatures.
 Time is in fraction of 1 measure, so .25 at 60bpm is .25 secs

 ```javascript
 var SEQUENCE = [